Image text: "purple spots on skin featured image".

 • certain congenital disorders, present at or before birth, such as telangiectasia (fragile skin and connective tissue) or Ehlers-danlos syndrome.

 What does skin with purple spots look like?
 To see how it might appear, we have included purple skin pictures in relevant parts of this post.
-The purpura pictures in this post might have a slight difference from the actual vision due to variation in skin tone.
-Despite the variation in skin colour, you can use the picture or images to evaluate the condition of your skin and get a hit about it.
-Nevertheless, you should not use these picture or photos as your reference for self-diagnosis and treatment without the guidance of your doctor.
+The purpura pictures in this post might have a slight difference from the actual vision due to variations in skin tone.
+Despite the variation in skin colour, you can use pictures or images to evaluate the condition of your skin and get a hit about it.
+Nevertheless, you should not use these pictures or photos as your reference for self-diagnosis and treatment without the guidance of your doctor.

 You are recommended by experts to consult your doctor if your blood spots on the skin occur suddenly, without a known cause and are spreading.